ralhadeff/basic-machine-learning/README.md

 Somewhat general tools that are in specific folders (other folder names are self-explanatory):
  * Regularization is in LinearRegression (and has not be implemented in the LogisticRegression)
- * One-vs-Rest classification scheme is in LogisticRegression
+ * One-vs-rest classification scheme is in LogisticRegression, ovr
- * One-vs-one classification scheme is in SVM
+ * One-vs-one classification scheme is in SVM, ovo
  * `modules` contains linear algebra, scaling tools, polynomial features generator, and a data splitting tool